jquinby/jekyll-now/about.md

 _Fundamentals of the Faith_, Peter Kreeft
 _One, Holy, Catholic, And Apostolic_, Kenneth Whitehead
 _The Catholic Sourcebook_, Fr.
 Peter Klein
-_The Spirit of the Liturgy_, Cardinal Joseph Ratzinger (Pope Benedict XVI)
 _Catechism of the Catholic Church_
-_This Is Our Church: A History of Catholicism_, Michael Pennock
-_Pilgrim Church_, William Bausch
+_The Theology of the Body Explained_, Christopher West

 ---
 Completed, most recent at the top: